n0land0/fact-distract/README.md

 ## Wins

-- Building with Context from the beginning of the project
+- Building with Context from the beginning of the project, for both data and styling
 - Hitting the ground running with Router 6 just a couple days after it was released
 - Getting my first responsive design for mobile done
-- Building a hamburger menu
 - Getting familiar with GSAP

 ## Challenges